From speech sound difficulties to neurodevelopmental conditions, we offer a range of assessment, support and interventions

 What is a Language Delay?

-Language delay refers to a condition where a child’s language development does not progress at the typical age and stage.
-It is relatively common and can occur for various reasons, including hearing issues, developmental differences, or no clear cause at all.
+Language delay refers to a condition where a child’s language development does not progress at the typical age and stage and is relatively common.
 It can affect both expressive language (speaking and using words) and receptive language (understanding what others say).

 A language delay can present in several ways: